CityOfNewYork/mental-health-for-all/src/content/report.md

-In this report, you will see the comprehensive mental health support provided to every New Yorker – broken into five groups that we are focused on as we recover from COVID-19:1.
-Our students and young people.
+In this report, you will see the comprehensive mental health support provided to every New Yorker – broken into five groups that we are focused on as we recover from COVID-19:

+<div class="list-unordered--check">

+1. **Our students and young people**.
 The past year has profoundly affected our children who have been subject to isolation, different forms of learning, and loss in their families and communities.

-Our communities of color.
+1. **Our communities of color**.
 COVID-19 didn’t create inequities in mental health care – it revealed and exacerbated them.
 We will continue to bring additional resources to communities that have been underserved for decades.

-<div class="list-unordered--check">

 1. **New Yorkers who want or need help for substance misuse**.
 The opioid crisis hasn’t gone away – and substance misuse has, for many, get worse during COVID-19.